eNichts/ajax-school-site/README.md

 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

 ## Deployment
-This website ships as is and doesn't require any compilation, just the use of XAMPP/other server-sided programs for PhP.
+This website ships as is and doesn't require any compilation, just use the source through programs like XAMPP since the contact form uses php and you're good to go.

 #### Internal resources
 * Framework - [Nichts](https://github.com/eNichts)